timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 016-NATIONAL SCIENCE FOUNDATION/CHAPTER 016-NATIONAL SCIENCE FOUNDATION.md

   * (8) the term "region" means a labor market area, as that term is defined in section 3102 of title 29; and

-  * (9) the terms "mathematics, science, engineering, or technology" or "STEM" mean science, technology, engineering, and mathematics, including computer science.
+  * (9) the terms "mathematics, science, engineering, or technology" or "STEM" mean science, technology, engineering, and mathematics, including computer science and cybersecurity.

 ### §1862j.
 Authorization of appropriations
 * There are authorized to be appropriated, from sums otherwise authorized to be appropriated, to the Director for carrying out sections 1862h to 1862j of this title—